Glossary of Terms

 Transparency (of assessment)

-In relation to assessment, whether details of an assessment activity, such as competence areas to be assessed and timing of the activity, are disclosed publicly.
+In relation to assessment, whether details of an assessment activity, such as competence areas and learning outcomes to be assessed and timing of the activity, are disclosed publicly.